 Red-eared sliders belong to an order known as Testudines that includes over 200 species.
 Red-eared sliders seem to have originated in areas near the Mississippi River and the Gulf of Mexico.
 They're native to areas ranging from Colorado to Virginia and Florida.

 Red-eared sliders prefer areas of still, warm water such as slow-moving streams, ponds, swamps, and creeks.
 They do not hibernate but instead become less active in the wild as the outside temperatures decline during fall and winter months.

 Diet and Feeding Requirements

 Knowing what and how to correctly feed your red-eared slider is important.
 The proper diet can help your turtle to live a longer and healthier life.
 Red-eared sliders tend to thrive off a combination of commercial turtle food and the occasional supplementation of fresh foods.

-- Certain kinds of leafy greens (such as red or green leaf lettuce, turnip greens, and dandelion leaves.
-Avoid cabbage, kale, and spinach).
+- Certain kinds of leafy greens (such as red or green leaf lettuce, turnip greens, and dandelion leaves, but avoid cabbage, kale, and spinach)

 Adding fresh food a couple of times a week is generally a good idea.
 Fresh foods and live foods provide your turtle with additional nutrients that will help them to stay healthy and ward off diseases.